project-sunbird/project-sunbird.github.io/pages/features-documentation/mobileapp/allappfeatures.md

 ## Exploring Sunbird Mobile App Features

 After signing in as a registered or guest user, the <b>Home</b> page is displayed.
-Tap the required icon to navigate to the relevant feature and its associated screens.
+The task bar at the bottom of the screen is available at all times.
+It contains icons for all the app features.
+Tap the required icon to navigate to the relevant feature and its associated pages.

 ### Home

+The Home page of the mobile app is the user landing page.

 <table>
   <tr>